CoinDust/Lavacoin-Minging-Pool/README.md

     That should process without any errors, at least as tested on Ubuntu Linux x64 16.04 LTS.
+But, althouogh it compiles fine, there are s     runtime errors.
+Usually concerning parsing the block.
+Still trying to figure out how to resolve that issue.